agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 The unshorten() method will indicate how many shortened URLs were detected, and how many were successfully unshortened:

 <img width="594" alt="Screenshot 2023-04-30 at 1 55 23 AM" src="https://user-images.githubusercontent.com/110642777/235338107-2600410c-adc0-4ca1-bd0b-36437672f4d9.png">

-These metrics allow the user to better assess the integrity of the final results.